 In order for this phase to work efficiently, managers need to be able to respond in a reasonable amount of time once it becomes their turn to draft.
-If a manager believes that he may be unavailable to respond when his next turn arrives, he should submit a player list or other instructions for that pick in advance to the Draft Coordinator.
-If a manager fails to respond within 24 hours and has not sent a player list or instructions, his pick will be deferred, and the draft will continue with the next pick.
+If a manager believes that he may be unavailable to respond in a reasonable amount of time when his next turn arrives, he should submit a player list or other instructions for that pick in advance to the Draft Coordinator.
+If a manager fails to respond within 24 hours and has not sent a player list or instructions, the Draft Coordinator will attempt to select a player by using that manager's lists from previous rounds.
+If necessary, the Draft Coordinator will use the default Scout and General Manager in Advanced Draft to make a selection for that team.